Instant Pot Chocolate Cheesecake

 How to Store Cheesecake

-Instant Pot Chocolate Cheesecake will keep in the refrigerator for 4 days or can be frozen for up to 30 days.
+Instant Pot Chocolate Cheesecake can be kept in the refrigerator for 4 days or can be frozen for up to 30 days.
 Just be sure to defrost in the refrigerator, NOT the microwave, as that will ruin the cheesecake's texture.

 Variations on Chocolate Cheesecake